 Note: Today people have been taught that there is a seperate move or step called the “Get Fancey” However its was not originally a seperate move from the SkeeterRabbit move, It was a callout ,It started when members of the original GoGo brothers would call out for dancers to get fancy with there footwork while doing the sketterrabbit, and that move became one of the most popular ways to do the step fancy style

-The Skeeterrabbit has had many variation added by several pioneers but the most notable was the blending and acceptance of thestreetgang culture with Locking when the streetdance known as the CRIP WALK was first introduced as a finishing move added on to the Skeeterrabbit by Micheal “Peekaboo” Frenke and Leo “Shaboo” Walker
+The Skeeterrabbit has had many variation done By Skeeter “rabbit” Higgins. and also variations of skeeterrabbit shuffles added by several other pioneers.
+The most notable was in the mid 1970s with the blending and acceptance of the street gang culture dance movement with Locking when the streetdance known as the CRIP WALK was first introduced as a finishing move added on to the Skeeterrabbit by Micheal “Peekaboo” Frenke and Leo “Shaboo” Walker

 THE PIMP WALK( very similar to the Scooby walk )

-Created by Greg “Campbellock Jr. “ Pope , many of the move greg instituided into locking helped promote the free flow and continunity into the style, Greg also modified the scoobot into a hop move, some of the above mentioned moves such as the Sneek & The sto n go (Quickies) where created by Jimmie “Scoobydo” Foster , with impute from Greg Campbellock Jr.
+Created by Greg “Campbellock Jr. “ Pope , many of the move Greg instituted into locking helped promote the free flow and continunity into the style, Greg also modified the scoobot into a hop move, some of the above mentioned moves such as the Sneek & The stop n go (Quickies) where created by Jimmie “Scoobydo” Foster , with impute from Greg Campbellock Jr. and many of these moves were named by Damita Jo Freeman

 THE WHICH A WAY (iron horse) THE LEO LOCK, LEO WALK ,KILLING ROACHES